 The first challenge was trying to work out how to use our fancy new inbuilt water bladders in our backpacks – try as we might we could not get any water to come out of the hose!
-I was trying to google the instructions with the tiny amount of mobile phone service I had left (something I probably should have thought of before we set out!), when Ash finally worked out that the nozzle needed to be pulled out for the water to come through the valve.
+We were trying to google the instructions with the tiny amount of mobile phone service we had left (something we probably should have thought of before we set out!), when we finally worked out that the nozzle needed to be pulled out for the water to come through the valve.
 Who would have thought getting a drink of water could be so difficult!

 It was really nice weather, a little overcast, but mild and still.
 There was a lovely cool humidity in the lusher rainforest areas of the walk, which dropped when the rainforest opened up to majestic old eucalypts as far as the eye could see.
 Sounds of birds twittering merrily was the soundtrack to our boots crunching along the paths, punctuated every now and then by the hearty laugh of the many kookaburras in the forest.

 We continued walking to the Sherbrooke Falls, where we stopped for a brief rest.
-I had to sit down and adjust my boots as they had started rubbing, which was making my hike less than enjoyable!
+We had to sit down and adjust our boots as they had started rubbing, which was making our hike less than enjoyable!
 The falls weren’t that spectacular as there hadn’t been very much rain recently (and they are a very small falls anyway), but it was still nice and tranquil down there for about 5 minutes until 3 other groups of people joined us.

-Meanwhile, my boots had started rubbing again, and I was definitely not a happy camper anymore.
-Ash was wondering why I was going slower and slower, when eventually I owned up and said that my feet were hurting.
-This ended up in a full whinge-fest by me on the way back, culminating in me saying to Ash “If I have to wear these boots on the way to Everest, I’ll burn them by the third day and walk the rest of the trek in my Birkenstocks!”
+Meanwhile, our boots had started rubbing again, andwe were definitely not a happy campers anymore.
+My partner was wondering why I was going slower and slower, when eventually I owned up and said that my feet were hurting.
+This ended up in a full whinge-fest by me on the way back, culminating in me saying to my partner “If I have to wear these boots on the way to Everest, I’ll burn them by the third day and walk the rest of the trek in my Birkenstocks!”
 Moral of the story: it’s an awesome idea to buy your hiking boots well in advance of a long trek and try them out first!

 Around 45 minutes or so of walking along the road, with each of regularly thinking that we could see the CFA building “just up there”, starting to wonder if we were going the right way, and me trying to look where we were on Google maps, we were both super excited to finally reach the car!
 We then headed home for a celebratory beer to commemorate our first training hike, me vowing to buy new boots all the way!